opencybersecurityalliance/stix-shifter/OVERVIEW.md

 ### Debug

-You can add `--debug` option at the end of your CLI command to see more logs.
+You can add the `--debug` option at the end of your CLI command to see more logs.

 `stix-shifter execute <TRANSMISSION MODULE NAME> <TRANSLATION MODULE NAME> '<STIX IDENTITY OBJECT>' '<CONNECTION OBJECT>' '<CONFIGURATION OBJECT>' '<STIX PATTERN>' --debug`

+### Change max returned results

+You can add the `--results` option with an integer value at the end of your CLI command to limit the maximum number of returned search results (default 10).

+`stix-shifter execute <TRANSMISSION MODULE NAME> <TRANSLATION MODULE NAME> '<STIX IDENTITY OBJECT>' '<CONNECTION OBJECT>' '<CONFIGURATION OBJECT>' '<STIX PATTERN>' --results 50`

+### Save the STIX results to a file

+You can redirect the output of your CLI command to a file to save the STIX results.

+`stix-shifter execute <TRANSMISSION MODULE NAME> <TRANSLATION MODULE NAME> '<STIX IDENTITY OBJECT>' '<CONNECTION OBJECT>' '<CONFIGURATION OBJECT>' '<STIX PATTERN>' > results.json`

 ## Modules